-Sound Funding and Liquidity: Helaba is primarily wholesale funded, which is reflected in a moderately higher loans/deposits ratio than commercial bank peers.
+Sound Funding and Liquidity: Helaba is mainly wholesale-funded, as reflected in a moderately higher loans/deposits ratio than commercial bank peers.
 However, the bank benefits from moderate capital-market funding requirements due to its privileged placement capacity within the savings bank sector.
-Its liquidity is sound, underpinned by a large portfolio of cash and liquid securities and low encumbrance of collateral pools eligible for covered bonds.
+Its liquidity is sound, underpinned by a large portfolio of cash and liquid securities, and low encumbrance of collateral pools eligible for covered bonds.